COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 The comment-folding convention is not used.
 3. A single blank line precedes the data block header.
 4. The final character in the file is a new line (`\n`).
-5. A single blank line follows data block header.
+5. A single blank line follows the data block header.
 6. `data` is lowercase in the data block header.
 7. The first definition is the `Head` category.
 8. A category is presented in order: category definition, followed by